Thomas-Nexus/Django_Ecommerce/README.md

 # Django_Full_Ecommerce_Store

 A 007 themed ecommerce site with full add to cart and checkout functionality.
 This is being created in Django with HTML and CSS front-end development.
-The project is ongoing and further code/screenshots will be included throughout November.

 ## Technologies